Dana94/2019-website/blog/2020-07-03-using-vue-apollo.md

 In the component, there will be an `apollo` object for mapping the query to local data.

-A basic query will just have `apollo` containing an attribute for the query, such as this simple query example from the [Vue Apollo docs](https://vue-apollo.netlify.app/guide/apollo/queries.html#simple-query):
+A basic query will just have `apollo` containing an attribute for the query, such as this simple query example from the [Vue Apollo docs](https://vue-apollo.netlify.app/guide/apollo/queries.html#simple-query) with `hello` being the local data:

 ```js
 import gql from 'graphql-tag';